k13jolai/COEN-178-Intro-to-Databases/README.md

 # COEN-178-Intro-to-Databases
-These are all my projects for this course, which involved working with an Oracle database and SQL PL.
+These are all my projects for this course, which involved working with an Oracle database and PL/SQL